-The Company generated \$28.4 million in cash from financing activities in the year ended December 31, 2022 compared to \$46.5 million in cash generated by financing activities in the year ended December 31, 2021.
-The cash generated by financing activities for the year ended December 31, 2022 and 2021 was primarily attributable to cash received under the series of Shareholder's Loan Agreements with Weichai.
+The Company used \$66.8 million in cash from financing activities in the year ended December 31, 2023 compared to \$28.4 million in cash generated by financing activities in the year ended December 31, 2022.
+The cash used by financing activities for the year ended December 31, 2023, was a result of repayment of existing debt during the year.
+Whereas, cash provided in 2022 was primarily attributable to cash received under the shareholder's loan agreements with Weichai.
 See additional discussion below and in Note 6.
 Debt in Item 8.
 Financial Statements and Supplementary Data related to the amendments of the Company's debt arrangements.